6 Crisis Communication Planning Tips

 Like every campaign you create, it’s key to analyze what worked and what didn’t.

 Ask your employees these questions.
-Then, learn from the situation and adjust your plan as needed.
+Learn from the situation and adjust your plan as needed.

 Employee engagement and morale are tested and at their most vulnerable during crisis and change.
 Being transparent with employees and letting them see through your actions and leadership are critical during tough times.
 Doing this will be key to dispelling rumors and maintaining employee trust, which is possible with proactive crisis communication planning.